What are the major bits and pieces OR How to mark up your content with Bioschemas?

 Most webmasters are familiar with HTML tags on their pages.
 Usually, HTML tags tell the browser how to display the information included in the tag.
 For example, <h1>Avatar</h1>

-tells the browser to display the text string “Avatar” in a heading 1 format.
-However, the HTML tag doesn’t give any information about what that text string means—“Avatar” could refer to the hugely successful 3D movie, or it could refer to a type of profile picture—and this can make it more difficult for search engines to intelligently display relevant content to a user.
+tells the browser to display the text string “Avatar” in a heading 1 (h1) format.
+However, the HTML tag doesn’t give any information about what that text string “Avatar” means.
+It could refer to the hugely successful 3D movie, or it could refer to a type of profile picture.
+Missing a clear definition can make it more difficult for search engines to intelligently display relevant content to a user.

 Bioschemas profiles for training resources